POST

 • cover: The image is resized to cover the specified dimensions, maintaining the aspect ratio, cropping/clipping the image if necessary.

 Additionally, you can specify the background color for the letterbox when using the contain fit mode, and the gravity for cropping or positioning the image when using the cover and contain fit modes.
+The next image shows the available gravity modes with a white letterbox_color and a contain fit mode:

 Available gravity modes with a white letterbox_color and a contain fit mode